carpentries-incubator/geospatial-python/episodes/05-access-data.md

 ### The SpatioTemporal Asset Catalog (STAC) specification

 Current sensor resolutions and satellite revisit periods are such that terabytes of data products are added daily to the corresponding collections.
 Such datasets cannot be made accessible to users via full-catalog download.
-Space agencies and other data providers often offer access to their data catalogs through interactive Graphical User Interfaces (GUIs), see for instance the [Copernicus Browser](https://browser.dataspace.copernicus.eu) for the Sentinel missions.
+Therefore, space agencies and other data providers often offer access to their data catalogs through interactive Graphical User Interfaces (GUIs), see for instance the [Copernicus Browser](https://browser.dataspace.copernicus.eu) for the Sentinel missions.
 Accessing data via a GUI is a nice way to explore a catalog and get familiar with its content, but it represents a heavy and error-prone task that should be avoided if carried out systematically to retrieve data.